Jonghan-park/redux-crud-project/README.md

-# CRUD function - Using Redux
+# Contact manager that has CRUD function - Using Redux

 # Period